IgnacioChevallier/Learning-Systems/assignments/2. First Tsetlin Machine/RESULTS.md

 Patient 5: Recurrence      Votes:  1
 Patient 6: Non-Recurrence  Votes: -1
 ```
-This shows the different predictions the Tsetlin Machine achieved on each one of the patience whether there is Recurrece or not.
-On top of this, it shows the amount of votes it got from which we can now how certain of the decition made it is.
+This shows the different predictions the Tsetlin Machine achieved on each one of the patients whether there is Recurrece or not.
+On top of this, it shows the amount of votes it got from which we can now how certain of the decition made is.

 ## Task 2